 IQ E-Pitch Competition Official Rules, Guidelines and Submission Requirements

 Inventors and entrepreneurs of all kinds commonly have to request support from investors to raise capital in order to commercialize their ideas and launch start-up ventures.
 Busy investors don’t have much time to listen.
-Often you need to be able to request their support in 60-90 seconds, the length of one elevator ride.
-This “elevator pitch” competition simulates this business reality.
-Come pitch your innovative idea for a chance at cash prizes and start-up grants!
+Often you need to be able to request their support in 60-120 seconds, the length of one elevator ride.
+This “elevator pitch” competition simulates this business reality, but in the form of video.
+Pitch your innovative idea for a chance at cash prizes and start-up grants!

 What is involved?